neworderofjamie/riscv_ise/README.md

 It features:
 * An Instruction Set Simulator built on the carcass of [nedoPC-5](https://gitlab.com/nedopc/npc5/-/blob/master/emu-rv32i.c)
 * A C++ Just-in-Time assembler built on the carcass of [xbyak_riscv](https://github.com/herumi/xbyak_riscv)
-* A very primitive device interface which handles communicating with FeNN via ``/dev/mem``
+* A device interface which communicates with FeNN using [UIO](https://www.kernel.org/doc/html/v5.0/driver-api/uio-howto.html)
 * A Python interface for define models and interacting with both real FeNN hardware and the Instruction Set Simulator

 The instruction set for the processor is described in ``docs/instruction_set.pdf``.